 Credibility and professional image are two interdependent factors that influence consumer choice.
 Can a consumer look at your business and feel safe or confident that you will deliver to expectations?
 These are two significant factors that Servcorp believe matter for any business structure.

-If you're struggling to visualise the benefits of a private company structure, have a look at our example below.
+If you're struggling to visualise the benefits of a private company structure, the following example may help paint a clearer picture:

 Example: Imagine you're bidding for a contract with a major corporation.
 Alongside your proposal, they'll likely consider the legal structure of your business.
 "Smith Consulting Ltd" may project a more reliable and professional image than simply "Smith Consulting."